 “We were blessed to have a great keynote speech about the Exascale programs and some of the challenge,” Guilfoos said.
 “That, I thought, was very interesting and very valuable for our own clients to hear the directions and the ways those Exascale projects may benefit our clients in terms of improving the performance of scientific libraries that we use here.
 So, if the Exascale project can make improvements to those, we can bring those to our users, they can see better scaling on the systems we work on.”

 The flash talks provided researchers with a chance to highlight research around the state that OSC’s systems enable.
 The Ohio State University’s Lifeng Jin won the flash talk competition for his presentation titled “Unsupervised Depth-bounded Grammar Induction Model for PCFG with Inside-Sampling.”
 Taking the runner-up position, also from Ohio State, was Jorge Torres with “The Role of HPC in the Radio-detection of Astrophysical Neutrinos.”

 The poster competition displayed a wide range of disciplines, including first-place winner Adriaan Riet, from Case Western Reserve University, for his presentation titled “Enhanced Diffusion in an MgO Grain Boundary through Molecular Dynamics Simulations.”
 There was a tie for the runner-up poster winner.
-The Ohio State University’s Masood Delfarah’s poster was titled “Recurrent Neural Networks for Cochannel Speech Separation in Reverberant Environments,” and Rosario Distefano, also from Ohio State, shared the distinction with her poster titled “miREpiC: miRNA Editing Profiling in Cancer.”
+The Ohio State University’s Masood Delfarah’s poster was titled “Recurrent Neural Networks for Cochannel Speech Separation in Reverberant Environments,” and Rosario Distefano, also from Ohio State, shared the distinction with his poster titled “miREpiC: miRNA Editing Profiling in Cancer.”